-The South Dalton Instation was rediscovered and investiagted by researcher Alan Williamson in 1998 and described in his book.
+The South Dalton Instation was rediscovered and investigated by researcher Alan Williamson in 1998 and described in his book.

 It was a typical Zero station, with a vertical shaft and elephant shelter design.
-The remians of the entrance was founf inside and had a tree branch secured to it with hessian tape, providing a hhandle to lift it with.
-In the initial room there was a set of shelves that coould be opened to reveal the main chamber beyond.
-The back of the shelves was filled with sand for soundproofing.
-When first discovered there were still tins and cans on the shelves as a part of the disguise.
+The remains of the entrance were found inside and had a tree branch secured to it with hessian tape, providing a handle to lift it with.
+In the initial room there was a set of shelves that could be opened to reveal the main chamber beyond.
+The back of the shelves were filled with sand for soundproofing.
+When first discovered, there were still tins and cans on the shelves as a part of the disguise.

 The main chamber still contained a wooden sloping top desk and a table topped with metal sheeting.
 There was also the remains of a pair of wall mounted rollers, thought to perhaps have mounted a revolving map board.
 It is likely that there would also have been bunks as well.
 The remains of shelving brackets could be seen too.

-No aerial trees were visible near the OB, though there were signs they may have been felled since the war.
+No aerial trees were visible near the dugout, though there were signs they may have been felled since the war.

 The above ground Met Hut was 300 yards away and consisted of a Nissen hut, with a small room for an Elsan toilet.
 Only the entrance porch (built to allow blackout compliant comings and goings) and parts of one end wall remained.
 One of the aerial feeders could be seen running up a nearby mature beech tree.

-The book contains detailed drawings, photos and images from a 3D reconstruction which we don't have permission to reproduce here.
-It is availbale form the CART Shop.
+Williamson's book contains detailed drawings, photos and images from a 3D reconstruction which we don't have permission to reproduce here.

 South Dalton Instation